 - middle grade and YA graphic novels

 - non-fiction stories of untold heroes and heroines

-To get a sense of my taste in illustration, I’m including an image from each of my illustrators below (from left: Kristina Jones, Angela Traunig, Yvonne Ivinson, Charlene Chua and Valentina Mendicino)!
+To get a sense of my taste in illustration, I’m including an image from each of my illustrators below (from left: Kristina Jones, Angela Traunig, Yvonne Ivinson, Charlene Chua, Valentina Mendicino and Sally Deng)!

 Some things I’m not a good fit for: